 Common Name: Bucephalandra Krivbass

-Buce Krivbass is an easy plant, perfect for beginners.
-It can be grown submerged or immersed.
-The plant is very slow growing, with new leaves sprouting from long, thin rhizomes.
-It can be propagated by cutting the rhizome and attached to driftwood and rocks using super glue gel or thread.
+Bucephalandra Krivbass is a smaller Bucephalandra variation that features small, narrow leaves that take on a deep emerald green color once adapted to growing underwater.
+This variant grows densely and is a great choice for foreground and midground planting.
+Bucephalandra is very slow-growing, with new leaves sprouting from long, thin rhizomes.
+It can be propagated by separating the rhizome gently and attaching it to driftwood and rocks using super glue gel or thread.

 - Bucephalandra is an epiphytic aquarium plant so it can be attached to aquarium hardscape.